fairfieldhannah/portfolio/finalproject2.md

 **b.** The findings of my interview are: including specific insights and observations, key quotes and other learnings.

-**c.** changes you plan on implementing to your visualizations next week to address the issues identified. (address any issues raised in the user research.)
+**c.** Changes I plan on implementing to your visualizations next week to address the issues identified:
+-I want to look further into the heathcare industry to see if there is a relationship between higher numbers per capita in the healthcare industry and higher numbers of drug overdose deaths per capita.

 ### Resources